zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^3.5]: **Aristotle**: On Interpretation

-    - For future reader, this work will be translated by Reeve in his [Aristotle Complete Works Vol.1](https://hackettpublishing.com/pdfs/ACW_Detailed_TOC_Book-1.pdf) which is the choice for all of our Aristotle works in the Reading plan
+    - For future reader, this work will be translated by Reeve in his [Aristotle Complete Works Volume 1](https://hackettpublishing.com/pdfs/ACW_Detailed_TOC_Book-1.pdf) which is the choice for all of our Aristotle works in the Reading plan

 [^3.7]: **Euclid**: Elements